 Do a little research, then take an extended visit.

-- choose the proper telephone plan for while you are here,
+choose the proper telephone plan and setting up communications between you and home,

-- find a place representative of the lifestyle you want in Mexico
+find a place to stay representative of the lifestyle you want in Mexico

 Relax.
 That will be plenty.

-I cannot believe the stupid stuff I fretted over before I'd even spent a month here - but you get sucked in.
+I cannot believe the stupid stuff I fretted over before I'd even spent a month here.

 Many books focus on helping you choose what city in Mexico to live in.
 For a single person, city selection is not a place to start.